18 Limits

 Right and left limits will be discussed in the next section; here we give an example of the idea.
 The mathematical convention is to say a limit exists if both the left and right limits exist and are equal.
 Informally a right (left) limit at \(c\) only considers values of \(x\) more (less) than \(c\).
 The limit function of SymPy finds directional limits by default, a right limit, where \(x > c\).

 The left limit can be found by passing the argument dir="-".
-Passing dir="+-" (and not "-+") will compute the mathematical limit, throwing an error in Python if no limit exists.
+Passing dir="+-" (and not "-+"), as done in a few examples above, will compute the mathematical limit, throwing an error in Python if no limit exists.

 limit(ceil(x), x => 0), limit(ceil(x), x => 0, dir="-")